nemanjan00/my-abstract/abstraction/questionnaire.md

 * How would you describe blue color to a blind person?

-* What does word "being" mean?
+* What does "being something" mean?